EstherOlabisi/Bioinformatics-work/Supervised Learning - Predicting CVD/Readme.md

-Title: Prediction of cardiovascular disease(CVD) using various classification models
+## Prediction of cardiovascular disease(CVD) using various classification models

------ Description -----
 The master script 'classification_and_plots.sh' contains Python commands that execeute the pipeline for CVD prediction.